 Members of the Department of Public Safety have complete police authority to apprehend and arrest anyone involved in illegal acts on-campus and areas immediately adjacent to the campus.
-The Department also has State Building and Grounds Officers and contract security through Summit Security Services Inc. Building and Grounds Officers and contract security officers have the authority to enforce campus security policies and procedures.
-Building and Grounds Officers and contract security officers do not possess arrest powers and refer criminal incidents to the members of the department who have arrest authority or to the State or local police.
+The Department also has State Building and Grounds Officers and contract security through Allied Universal Security Services, Inc. Building and Grounds Officers and contract security officers have the authority to enforce campus security policies and procedures.
+Building and Grounds Officers and contract security officers do not possess arrest powers and refer criminal incidents to the members of the Public Safety Department who have arrest authority or to the State or local police.
 If minor offenses involving College rules and regulations are committed by a College student, the Department of Public Safety may also refer the individual to the Dean of Students.